Foreign Enlistment Act 1870: Background

-On 9 August 1870, in response to the Franco-Prussian War, Parliament repealed the 1819 Act and passed the 1870 Act, a redrafting of the prior legislation.
+On 9 August 1870, in response to the Franco-Prussian War, Parliament repealed the 1819 act and passed the 1870 act, a redrafting of the prior legislation.
 The 1870 act, enacted during the British Empire era, implemented many recommendations of a royal commission convened after the American Civil War.
-It clarified the scope of prohibited military activity (including making clear that the act only applied to "any foreign state at war with any foreign state at peace with Her Majesty" rather than all peacetime military service, to which the 1819 act extended); excluded Asia from the scope of the Act; limited prison sentences to violations to two years; and made it a crime to prepare for or conduct military expeditions, and made it a crime to aid or abet any violators of the act, or to induce a person's enlistment by misrepresentations.
+It clarified the scope of prohibited military activity (including making clear that the act only applied to "any foreign state at war with any foreign state at peace with Her Majesty" rather than all peacetime military service, to which the 1819 act extended); limited prison sentences for violations to two years; and made it a crime to prepare for or conduct military expeditions, and made it a crime to aid or abet any violators of the act, or to induce a person's enlistment by misrepresentations.
 The 1870 act thus applied to wars between states in which Britain was neutral; during the Russo-Turkish War (1877–78), Sino-Japanese War (1894–95), and Russo-Japanese War (1904–05), British officials blocked naval vessels from sailing to belligerents.

 Stephen presents late 19th century establishment views.
 Lorimer publishes the law of 1870 as it was originally enacted.